dmshann0n/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-The data is normalized in the model using a Keras lambda layer (code line 65-66).
+The data is normalized in the model using a Keras lambda layer (code lines 65-66).
 I followed the network from the Nvidia autonomous vehicle architecture.

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfittin (lines 20-24).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data